Decorezzy

 Use Furniture to Create Boundaries

 Furniture placement is one of the most effective ways to delineate different areas in an open-concept space.
 For instance, you can use a sofa to separate the living room from the dining area.
-An island or a peninsula can act as a natural divider between the kitchen and the living room.
+An island or a peninsula can act as a natural divider between the kitchen and the open concept living spaces room.

 Rugs and Carpets